jsim91/FCView/README.md

 ## Preparing Data for FCView

-The easiest way to prepare your FCSimple analysis object for FCView is to use the `fcs_prepare_fcview_object()` function:
+Again, the easiest way to prepare your FCSimple analysis object for FCView is to use the `fcs_prepare_fcview_object()` function:

 ```r
 # Prepare object with downsampling and save to file